 Other / Student Researchers:

-Professor Suzanne McLaren: School of Health & Life Sciences; Asher Leslie: DVC-R Portfolio; Dr Cameron Foale: Faculty of Science & Technology; Lewis Lakerink: Technical Consultant to project; Lachlan Kent: School Health & Life Sciences (PhD Student).
+Professor Suzanne McLaren: School of Health & Life Sciences; Owen Cole: DVC-R Portfolio; Dr Cameron Foale: Faculty of Science & Technology; Asher Leslie & Lewis Lakerink: Technical Consultants to project.

 Thank-you for your interest in the iSleepWell digital health program study.
 We invite people who are aged 18 years and over, who have access to the internet, to participate.

 This project seeks to determine the benefits of the comprehensive, cognitive behavioural and biopsychosocially-focused insomnia program designed to improve sleep and wellbeing and decrease stress.
 This program was developed using evidence-based techniques and it is designed to help people better deal with insomnia and stress symptoms, as well as everyday situations, and to enhance their mental and physical wellbeing.

 The results from this project will be used by the researchers in the development of future health and wellbeing programs that will be made available to the general public.

 The project involves collecting various pieces of information from you and your usage of the ‘iSleepWell’ My Digital Health program.

 - Create a ‘My Digital Health’ platform (the iSleepWell digital health program is one program amongst others that are housed within the ‘My Digital Health’ platform) account if you do not currently have one.
 This will involve providing an email address, username and strong password.
 Once you have completed this, you will receive a confirmation email that you will need to verify before you can proceed any further.
 If you would like to remain anonymous, we suggest you use an email address that does not contain your first and last name.